 - However, tax liens, student loans, child support, debts incurred due to fraud, and all types of government loans or government obligations cannot be discharged with a Chapter 7 bankruptcy

 Chapter 13 bankruptcy is the second type of consumer bankruptcy which is filed by consumers who are employed or have income and assets or consumers who want to protect their assets.
-You need income in order for you to qualify for a Chapter 13 bankruptcy.
-If you have no income, you will not qualify for a Chapter 13 bankruptcy.

 Chapter 13 Bankruptcy